When should someone with dementia go into a dementia care home?

 Dementia is a progressive condition, and its symptoms typically deteriorate over time.
 As the condition progresses, people with dementia may experience difficulty with:

-The rate dementia progresses varies from person to person, but eventually, most people with dementia will need some level of care and support.
+The rate dementia progresses varies from person to person, but eventually, most people with dementia will need significant level of care and support.

 Factors to consider for dementia care

-When deciding whether it’s time for a loved one to move into a care home, we recommend considering the following factors:
+When deciding whether it’s time for a loved one to move into a care home, we know there’s a lot to consider.

-- The person’s needs: As dementia progresses, a higher level of care than you can provide at home may be required.
-This could include help with activities of daily living such as bathing, dressing, and eating, as well as medication management and supervision.
+As dementia progresses, a higher level of care than what you can provide at home may be required.
+This may include help with activities of daily living such as bathing, dressing, and eating, as well as medication management and supervision.

-- Capacity to provide care: Caring for someone with dementia can be physically and emotionally challenging, so if you find you are struggling to cope, it may be time to consider other support options.
+We know that your energy and availability to care for someone with dementia can be a significant factor, so if you find you are struggling to cope, it may be time to consider other support options.

-- Availability of suitable care options: There are many different types of dementia care homes, each with its own approach.
+When it comes to making a decision like this, the various types of dementia care homes, each with its own approach, is often a factor.
 It’s important to research your options and find a care home that meets your loved one’s needs and preferences.

 Signs that it may be time for a dementia care home